shruacha1234/kruize/tests/Spring-petclinic/README.md

 `./scripts/petclinic-load.sh load_info`

-load_info: [load type] [Number of iterations of the jmeter load] [ip_addr / namespace]" load type: docker icp openshift
+load_info: [load type] [Number of iterations of the jmeter load] [ip_addr / namespace]"

+load type: docker icp openshift

 Number of iterations of the jmeter load: Number of times you want to run the load.
 It is optional, if is not specified then by default it will be considered as 5 iterations.

 ip_addr: IP address of the machine.
 It is optional, if is not specified then the get_ip function written inside the script will get the IP address of the machine.

+`jmeter-petclinic:3.1` is the image used to apply the load

 ```
 $./scripts/petclinic-load.sh docker 2